Tips Bulletin

 Mix Hydrogen Peroxide with Water

-Hydrogen peroxide is a natural substitute for bleach and works wonders to clean hard water stains from fiberglass bathtub.
+Hydrogen peroxide is a natural substitute for bleach and works as the best way to clean a fiberglass tub and remove hard water stains.

 Combine equal parts hydrogen peroxide and water in a spray bottle, then follow the instructions for the vinegar spray.